lifein2020/mesto-front-back/README.md

 Run server with hot-reload:
     `npm run dev`

-[http://localhost:3005](http://localhost:3005) will be open on your browser to see the result.
+[http://localhost:3000](http://localhost:3000) will be open on your browser to see the result.

-Run the application:
-`node-index.js
-# The terminal will show the message "App listening on Port 3000"`